A universal machine learning model for the electronic density of states: Introduction

-Recently, a new universal MLIP, PET-MAD \cite{mazitov_pet-mad_2025}, has been introduced, reaching similar accuracy as existing state-of-the-art MLIPs for inorganic bulk systems while remaining competitive for molecules, organic materials and surfaces.
+Recently, a new universal MLIP, PET-MAD \cite{mazitov_pet-mad_2025}, has been introduced, reaching similar accuracies as existing state-of-the-art MLIPs for inorganic bulk systems while remaining reliable for molecules, organic materials and surfaces.
 The PET-MAD model employs the \textit{Point Edge Transformer} (PET) architecture \cite{pozd-ceri23nips}, a transformer-based graph neural network that does not enforce rotational symmetry constraints, but learns to be equivariant to a high level of accuracy through data augmentation.
-PET-MAD was trained on the small (containing fewer than 100,000 structures) but extremely diverse \textit{Massive Atomistic Diversity} (MAD) dataset \cite{mazitov_massive_2025}.
+PET-MAD was trained on the small (containing fewer than 100,000 structures) but extremely diverse \textit{Massive Atomic Diversity} (MAD) dataset \cite{mazitov_massive_2025}.
 It encompasses both organic and inorganic systems, ranging from discrete molecules to bulk crystals.
-The dataset also includes randomized and nonequilibrium structure to increase stability when performing complex atomistic simulations.
+The dataset also includes randomized and heavily distorted structures to increase stability when performing complex atomistic simulations.
 Inspired by the success of the highly expressive PET architecture and highly diverse MAD dataset, we decided to apply this same combination to the prediction of the electronic density of states (DOS), a useful quantity for understanding the electronic properties of materials.

 The DOS quantifies the distribution of available electronic states at each energy level and underlies many useful optoelectronic properties of a material, such as its conductivity, bandgap and optical absorption spectra \cite{toriyama_how_2022, ashcroft_solid_1976}.
 These properties are highly relevant for applications like semiconductors and photovoltaic devices.
 Hence, the ability to easily obtain the DOS of a material can be instrumental for material discovery, paving the way for the development of better semiconductors or more efficient photovoltaics \cite{kong_density_2022}.
 Furthermore, the DOS can also enhance MLIPs by accounting for finite temperature effects, such as the temperature dependent electronic free energy \cite{chiheb2022} or electronic heat capacity \cite{Natasha2021}, thereby broadening their utility.